nik-ford/medium-clone_styledComponent_react/README.md

-#This project is a clone of medium app using django/rest/react/styledComeponents stack
+#This project is a clone of medium website using django/rest/react/styledComeponents stack

-unfortunately, I have no time to update this readme, but I'll promise I will create DOCS when project get at least 60% completed... it's an exam project, a full stack project for my personal portfolio.... yeah, I have a plan on how to use this...... later on!
+unfortunately, I have no time to update this readme, but I'll promise I will create a full readme DOC when project will be, at least 60% completed... it's created as a training full stack project for my personal portfolio.... yeah, I have a plan on how to mod and use this later on! ....but for now it's just a demo

 ## tech stack:

-I've planned to use react, django, postgreSQL, and some python machine learning pips that, currently I'm not able to implement, as I'm using an M1 macbook pro to develope all this....
-(PANDAS AND SHY_LEARN DOES NOT WORK YET HERE.....  and, I have no other money left to buy parallel desktop to run windows 10 and develope all the rest of the ML from there.... :(
+I've planned to use react, django, postgreSQL, and some python machine learning deps that, currently I'm not able to implement, as I'm using a M1 macbook pro to develope all this....
+(PANDAS AND OTHER ML DEPS DOES NOT WORK YET HERE.....  and, as I currently have no job, I can't buy parallel desktop or a windows machine to run windows 10 and develope all the rest of the ML from there.... :(

-### Please be aware that this is an own exam project, I can't use any tutorial to reach certain point. yeah...
-I can research docs, find boilerplates and solutions from stackoverflow, but can't follow any easy tutorial to get the job done in a breeze...
+### Please be aware that this is an open source training project, any comment and feedback will be highly appreciated

-## SO......
-ETA IS UNKNOWN
+Nick